GrugLikesRocks/Blob-arena/README.md

 The outcome of this phase determines the base result of the encounter, essentially who has the upper hand before attributes are applied.

+Players commit their choices without revealing them, ensuring a fair game.
+Once both players have committed, the reveal phase follows, determining the winner based on the choices made.

 #### Phase 2: Attribute Modifier Application

 After establishing the initial advantage based on the rock-paper-scissors mechanic, the outcome is then adjusted by applying a multiplier derived from the Bloberts' attributes.
 This multiplier reflects the nuanced differences between each Blobert, considering their Attack, Strength, Defence, and Speed.

+* Winning Mode Influence:

+   - Beat: Uses both characters' strength.
+   - Counter: Combines attacker's speed with defender's strength.
+   - Rush: Utilizes both characters' speed.

+* Damage Calculation:

+  - The formula now incorporates defender_var directly from the matched move and attacker_var for adding depth to the attacker’s capability influence:

+` Damage = (attacker.attack + 10) * 2 / (defender.defense + defender_var) * (attacker_var + 10) `

+* RPS Draw:

+   - Beat and Rush: The calculations are similar but factor in the attacker's strength for Beat and speed for Rush against the defender's defense.
+     - Formula:

+      ` Damage = (attacker.attack + 10) * 2 / (defender.defense + defender_var) * (attacker_var + 10) `

+     - Where specific_stat is either strength (Beat) or speed (Rush).
+   - Counter: Results in no damage being dealt, indicating a complete stalemate in this mode.

 ### Final Outcome Calculation